Chapter 7 · Always-On AI: The Era of Ambient Intelligence

 Risk area 1 — Data access and third-party exposure The question: Who can see what the agent observes?
 Is data processed locally, on corporate infrastructure, or by a third-party model provider?

 Practitioner response: The Weidinger et al. risk taxonomy identifies two distinct information hazard mechanisms relevant here: direct leakage, where a model reproduces data present in its training corpus — including information about third parties who never interacted with the system — and inference-based exposure, where the model constructs sensitive profiles (health, beliefs, relationships, political views) from observable language patterns without any training-data leak at all.7 For ambient agents, both apply: model API calls route behavioural data to third-party providers who may train on it, and continuous observation of a user's language gives the model sufficient signal to infer attributes the user never disclosed.
 Map every data flow before deployment; document which third parties receive data, not only about the user but about anyone whose communications the agent processes.
-NIST AI RMF Govern 1.2 requires explicit third-party risk documentation as a baseline — treat it as the floor, not the ceiling.
+NIST AI RMF Govern 1.2 requires explicit third-party risk documentation as a baseline10 — treat it as the floor, not the ceiling.

 Risk area 2 — Retention, auditability, and the right to forget The question: What is retained, and for how long?
 Can the agent's memory store be audited and deleted?

 Practitioner response: The same taxonomy flags a forward-looking compounding risk: as model capabilities improve, accumulated observations that are individually innocuous today can be triangulated to reveal secrets — business strategy, sensitive relationships, health data — that were not inferable at the time of collection.7 Retention policies for ambient agent memory must therefore be set against anticipated future capability, not only current capability.
 Treat memory stores with the same governance rigour applied to human-generated records in the same system, and make them auditable and deletable by a non-technical reviewer.
-NIST AI RMF Manage 2.4 sets incident response and data governance as a baseline expectation — periodic memory audits are a governance requirement, not a feature request.
+NIST AI RMF Manage 2.4 sets incident response and data governance as a baseline expectation10 — periodic memory audits are a governance requirement, not a feature request.

 Risk area 3 — Scope of autonomous action The question: What can the agent act on without explicit permission?
 The line between helpful automation and unsanctioned action is easy to cross in ambient systems.

 Practitioner response: Nissenbaum's contextual integrity framework holds that information revealed in a particular context is always tagged with that context and does not become freely available for other uses simply because a system has access to it — the original contextual norms travel with the data.9 An ambient agent that monitors one-to-one professional communications and surfaces aggregated behavioural patterns to a third party violates contextual integrity even if no individual message is sensitive, because the context in which those messages were created did not authorise that aggregated flow.
-Define a clear action boundary at deployment and treat any expansion as a new deployment decision requiring fresh review; NIST AI RMF Govern 1.1 requires this scope documentation as a standard control.
+Define a clear action boundary at deployment and treat any expansion as a new deployment decision requiring fresh review; NIST AI RMF Govern 1.1 requires this scope documentation as a standard control10.
 Agents that read but do not act are substantially lower risk than agents that can communicate or take actions on a user's behalf.

 Risk area 4 — Error visibility and silent failure The question: How are mistakes surfaced?
 An on-demand agent's errors are visible because you see the output.
 An ambient agent acting in the background may make decisions you never review.

 Practitioner response: Contextual integrity further establishes that norms of flow include at whose discretion information moves: in most professional contexts, that discretion rests with the subject, not with systems acting silently on their behalf.9 An ambient agent that acts and makes decisions without producing a visible record removes subjects' awareness of and control over those flows, violating the contextual norms under which they are operating.
-Design ambient agents to produce an auditable action log that a non-technical reviewer can read; NIST AI RMF Measure 2.5 requires active monitoring and anomaly detection as a standard governance control.
+Design ambient agents to produce an auditable action log that a non-technical reviewer can read; NIST AI RMF Measure 2.5 requires active monitoring and anomaly detection as a standard governance control10.
 Errors that are invisible are errors that compound.

 The organisations that will deploy ambient AI most successfully are those that treat privacy and oversight as design constraints, not compliance checkboxes.